Marshall-Bits/module-2-summary/README.md

 - **Salting**: Random data that is used as an additional input to a one-way function that hashes data, a password or passphrase.

+- **One way function**: A function that is easy to compute on every input, but hard to invert given the image of a random input.
+It is easy to compute a hash from a password, but it is hard to find a password that hashes to a given value.
 ---

 ## Session Storage

 ### Definition
 Session storage is a way to store data on the user's browser for the duration of a session.
+We can create a session by using cookies.
+In express, we need to install the `express-session` package in order to create a session.
+Once the session is created, we can store data in it.

 ### Key Concepts

 - **Persistence**: The ability to retain data after the browser is closed.
+The cookie is stored on the user's browser, so it is persistent.
+We can set an expiration date for the cookie, so it can be persistent for a certain amount of time.

 - **Cookies**: Small pieces of data stored on the user's browser by the web server.